lnxpy/hey/README.md

 ## Hey! - Your AI-powered Pair Programming Friend

+> :warning: - You need OpenAI auth token to make Hey work.

 > :basecamp: - Watch this YouTube <a href="https://www.youtube.com/watch?v=fhO34PVa-38&list=LL&index=9">introduction video</a> about Hey!

 > :writing_hand: - Read the <a href="https://imsadra.me/introducing-hey-your-ai-powered-pair-programming-friend">"Introducing Hey! - Your AI-powered Pair Programming Friend"</a> article about the creation process, development phases, and a detailed overview of Hey.